superteamng-ekiti/superteam-ekiti-fun/README.md

   - `@solana/wallet-adapter-react`
   - `@solana/wallet-adapter-react-ui`

-- Rust Devs, we aree looking out for these:
+- Rust Devs, we are looking out for these:
   - `spl-token`
   - `anch-lang`
   - `solana-program`